 Amy’s Pick: Lanikai Pillbox Trail, Kailua

-Lanikai is one of Oahu's most famous beaches.
+Lanikai is one of Oahu’s most famous beaches.
 The Pillbox Trail overlooks the Lanikai and the two Mokulua Islands.
-The hike itself isn't too difficult, but it is steep and a little slippery with loose gravel in the beginning.
+The hike isn’t too difficult, but it is steep and a little slippery with loose gravel initially.

 There are three pillboxes dating back to World War II.
 Most hikers only go to the first or second one, take some pictures, and then head back down.
 It is possible, however, to continue on the path.
 If you do, you’ll come out at the other end of Lanikai and have to walk back to your car through the neighborhood.